How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Limitations

 \section{Limitations}

 \paragraph{Data Limitations} While our dataset provides a unique and naturalistic ASL dialogue grounded in STEM education, it remains limited in scope.
 The number of participants is small, consisting of a single instructor–student pair, and the duration of the recorded dialogue (8.52 minutes) restricts the range of lexical and interactional variation that can be analyzed.
-Consequently, our findings should be interpreted as a case study rather than generalizations.
+For example, a different pair of interlocutors are likely to use different regional variations for STEM concepts and may show different levels of entrainment and effort reduction.
+Consequently, our findings should be interpreted as a case study rather than generalization.

 The video modality of the dialogue features participants wearing black body suits, which creates visual noise for both human annotators and machine learning models.
 We attempted to remedy this effect with an avatar-based rendering of the motion capture data; nonetheless, both formats are considerably out-of-distribution for the pretrained models, as evidenced by our findings.